MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/security-during-kernel-mode-debugging.md

 -   If you are running a remote debugging session, an unexpected client might attempt to link to your server.
 Or perhaps the client you are expecting might attempt to perform actions that you do not anticipate.

-If you want to prevent a remote user from performing actions on your host computer, use [Secure Mode](secure-mode.md).
+- If you want to prevent a remote user from performing actions on your host computer, use [Secure Mode](secure-mode.md).

+- One approach to reduce risk is to issolate the host and target on an isolated private network, on a local network hub.

-For suggestions on how to guard against unexpected remote connections, see [Security During Remote Debugging](security-during-remote-debugging.md).
+- For suggestions on how to guard against unexpected remote connections, see [Security During Remote Debugging](security-during-remote-debugging.md).

 If you are not performing remote debugging, you should still beware of bad symbol files and extension DLLs.
-Do not load symbols or extensions that you distrust!
+Do not load symbols or extensions that you distrust.

-### <span id="local_kernel_debugging"></span><span id="LOCAL_KERNEL_DEBUGGING"></span>Local Kernel Debugging
+## Local Kernel Debugging

 Only users who have debug privileges can start a local kernel debugging session.
 If you are the administrator of a machine that has multiple user accounts, you should be aware that any user with these privileges can start a local kernel debugging session, effectively giving them control of all processes on the computer -- and therefore giving them access to all peripherals as well.